 Due to its structure ASL has no internal audit function.
-However, internal audits at ASL are performed by the internal audit function of AIG Inc.
+However, internal audits at ASL were performed by the internal audit function of AIG Inc. The internal audit function and approach will be revised in accordance with the YOUPLUS' framework and policies in 2021.